Carmel School, Perth

-Carmel School is a private Modern Orthodox Jewish school founded in in Perth, Western Australia.
+Carmel School is an Modern Orthodox Jewish school founded in in Perth, Western Australia.
 It offers Jewish religious and cultural education as well as conventional secular education for students from Kindergarten to Year 12 through a full-time primary school and a high school.
 It is the only Jewish day school in Western Australia.

 Notable students include singer Troye Sivan and his brother and musician Tyde Levi.